 Most materials found on our shelves: books, bound journals, and media items (DVDs, CDs).
 Since most media items are locked up, you have to use Express Retrieval to borrow them.
-To browse online, see Find Films, Videos and DVDs.
+To browse online, see Find films, videos, and DVDs.

-If you just want an article or book chapter, get it faster with Document Delivery.
+If you just want an article or book chapter, get it faster with document delivery.

-There is no limit, but we reserve the right to process no more than ten items per person per day when there is heavy demand.
+There's no limit, but we reserve the right to process no more than ten items per person per day when there is heavy demand.

 You'll get to select your preferred library as your pickup location when you make the request, and your email notice will confirm it.
 Our hold shelves are at:

-Seven days.
+Ten days.
 If not picked up, we'll return the item to the regular shelves or transfer it to the next person who has it on hold.